MicrosoftDocs/azure-ai-docs/articles/search/search-query-lucene-examples.md

 }
 ```

-After boosting the term *beach*, the match on Campus Commander Hotel moves down to fifth place.
+After you boost the term *beach*, the match on Campus Commander Hotel moves down to fifth place.

 ```json
 {